 - There is a per-minute login quota for each instance, which includes both successful and unsuccessful logins.
 When the quota is exceeded, logins are temporarily unavailable.
 We recommend that you avoid frequent logins and restrict logins using authorized networks.
 The quota for authorization of logins is 3000 per minute, per instance.

 - Learn how to configure instances for IAM database authentication.

-- Learn how to create a user or service account that uses IAM database authentication.
+- Learn how to add a user or service account that uses IAM database authentication to your database.